ANALYSIS-Softer inflation ‘huge relief’ for battered investors in U.S. stocks and bonds

 Renewed optimism was apparent in Wednesday’s reaction to the number, which showed the largest month-on-month deceleration of price increases since 1973.

-The S&P 500 shot higher by 2.1% while yields on the benchmark 10 year Treasury fell to 2.7827%.
-Fed funds futures now show only about a 38% probability of a 75 basis point rate hike at the Fed's September meeting, down from 63%, before Wednesday's inflation data, according to Refinitiv data.
+The S&P 500 shot higher by 2.1% while yields on the benchmark 10 year Treasury fell as low as 2.67%, before bouncing back to 2.79%.
+Fed funds futures now show only about a 43% probability of a 75 basis point rate hike at the Fed's September meeting, down from 63%, before Wednesday's inflation data, according to Refinitiv data.
 FEDWATCH

 The Cboe Volatility Index .VIX, known as Wall Street’s fear gauge because it reflects investor demand for downside protection in stocks, fell to its lowest level in nearly four months.